benjaminkramer25/VectorDB/README.md

-# VectorDB – a miniature vector database in Python 🚀
+# VectorDB – a miniature vector database in Python

-> A weekend-size project that shows how to build a very small, but end-to-end, vector database: you can add text chunks, create an index, and query with k-nearest-neighbour search — all behind a clean FastAPI REST interface.
+> How to build a very small, but end-to-end, vector database: you can add text chunks, create an index, and query with k-nearest-neighbour search — all behind a clean FastAPI REST interface.

----

-### Why make yet-another vector store?

-1. **Learning value** – everything from the index to the repository layer is hand-written, no FAISS / Chroma, so you can read every line.
-2. **Hiring test** – the code answers the take-home brief you'll find in `docs/`.
-3. **Conversation starter** – the trade-offs are intentionally simple so we can talk about how to make it better (disk persistence, distributed replicas, metadata filters, etc.).
+>
 ---

 ## Quick start